willmorrison1/DART-atmos-corr/tutorials/Band-calculation/README.md

 <!-- https://www.latex4technics.com -->
 <!-- $$\int_{\lambda=1}^{\lambda=n} d\lambda L_\lambda R_\lambda \approx \sum_{i=1}^n \frac{1}{2} \Bigg[\Big[\frac{1}{2} (\lambda_{max_{i}} - \lambda_{min_{i}})\Big] \times (L_{\lambda_{i}} R_{min_{i}} + L_{\lambda_{i}} R_{mid_{i}} + L_{\lambda_{i}} R_{mid_{i}} + L_{\lambda_{i}} R_{max_{i}} ) \Bigg]$$ -->
 ![bandCalcApproximation](README_files/figure-misc/Tex2Img.png)

-where $R$ is the spectral response function, L_\lambda is the radiance, $i$ is the band index, $n$ is the number of bands, and underscores $min$ $mid$ $max$ refer to the minimum, central and maximum wavelength for each DART simulation band.
+where R is the spectral response function, lambda is wavelength, L is the radiance, i is the band index, n is the number of bands, and underscores min mid max refer to the minimum, central and maximum wavelength for each DART simulation band.
 DART computes the average optical properties across each band, and uses the central wavelength (i.e. it does no integration across the full band width during simulation).

 With the DART simulation data and correctly configured observations, correct the observations for atmospheric effects.